Nictiz/HL7-mappings/generate/README.md

   targets.additional=Cert-with-setup
   ```
   The TestScript resources can use the `nts:in-targets` to define which element should be included in a target (see above).
 Multiple extra targets may be separated using comma's.
+- `version.addition`: a string that will be added verbatim to the value in the `TestScript.version` from the input file.
+If this element is absent, it will be populated with this value.

 ## Schematron